 - There is a 1:8 adult to child ratio for groups visiting the Museum.
 This applies to all organized groups including Kindergarten through 12th grade Self-Guided Field Trips.

-- Visitors are expected to comply with instructions from NHMU staff and security officers.
-Visitors refusing to comply with security directives will have admission refunded and will be escorted out of the building.
+- Guests are expected to comply with instructions from NHMU staff and security officers.
+Guests refusing to comply with security directives will have admission refunded and will be escorted out of the building.

 Additional Questions?
 Contact Us